-For the purposes of this section, "other natural vegetation" is defined as retaining existing vegetation under three (3) feet in height and other ground cover and retaining at least three (3) saplings less than two (2) inches in diameter at four and one half (4 1⁄2) feet above ground level for each 25-foot square area.
-If three (3) saplings do not exist, no woody stems less than two (2) inches in diameter can be removed until 3 saplings have been recruited into the plot.
+For the purposes of this section, "other natural vegetation" is defined as retaining existing vegetation under three (3) feet in height and other ground cover and retaining at least fivethree (53) saplings less than two (2) inches in diameter at four and one-half (4 1⁄2) feet above ground level for each twenty-five (25)-foot by 50-foot rectangular (1250 sq. ft.)square area.
+If fivethree (53) saplings do not exist, no woody stems less than two (2) inches in diameter can be removed until five (5)3 saplings have been recruited into the plot.

-Notwithstanding the above provisions, no more than 40% of the total volume of trees four (4) inches or more in diameter, measured at 4 1⁄2 feet above ground level may be removed in any ten (10) year period.
+Notwithstanding the above provisions, no more than forty percent (40)% of the total volume of trees four (4) inches or more in diameter, measured at four and one half (4 1⁄2) feet above ground level may be removed in any ten (10) year period.

-- (3) Pruning of tree branches on the bottom 1/3 of the tree is permitted. - (4) In order to protect water quality and wildlife habitat, existing vegetation under three (3) feet in height and other ground cover, including leaf litter and the forest duff layer, shall not be cut covered, or removed, except to provide for a footpath or other permitted use as described in Section N.1.b above. - (5) When the removal of storm-damaged, diseased, unsafe, or dead trees results in the creation of cleared openings, these openings shall be replanted with native tree species unless existing new tree growth is present. - -Section N.1.b. above does not apply to those portions of public recreational facilities adjacent to public swimming areas as long as cleared areas are limited to the minimum area necessary.
+- c.(3)Pruning of tree branches on the bottom one-third (1/3) of the tree is permitted. - d.(4)-In order to protect water quality and wildlife habitat, existing vegetation under three (3) feet in height and other ground cover, including leaf litter and the forest duff layer, shall not be cut covered, or removed, except to provide for a footpath or other permitted use as described in Section N.1.b 507.Q.2 and 2.a, above. - e.
+In order to maintain the vegetation in the shoreline buffer, clearing or removal of vegetation for allowed activities, including associated construction and related equipment operation, within or outside the shoreline buffer, must comply with the requirements of Section 507.Q.2. - f.(5) When In order to maintain a buffer strip of vegetation, when the removal of storm-damaged, diseased, unsafe, or dead or hazard trees results in the creation of cleared openings, these openings shall be replanted with native tree species in accordance with Section 507.R, below, unless existing new tree growth is present. - Section N.1.b. above does not apply to those portions of public recreational facilities adjacent to public swimming areas as long as cleared areas are limited to the minimum area necessary.